Who Joined the Gathering?

 6% identified as decision-makers.

-This variety indicates that the network is built on a rich blend of identities and roles within the community-led research landscape.
+This variety indicates that the wider network - at time of posting, consisting of 318 members - is built on a rich blend of identities and roles within the community-led research landscape and bringing different perspectives together.

 Insights From the Day: What Communities Do We Belong To?